 Ed Discussion: Add an AI Chatbot with Bots++

 Bots++ is an optional feature in Ed Discussion.
-Enabling it offers an AI-powered chatbot that can respond to queries.
-The bot can:
+Enabling it offers an AI-powered chatbots that can respond to queries.
+The bots can:

 This guide will walk you through the steps to set up Bots++ in Ed Discussion and customize its functionality.